blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 1. Fill out the required fields for the Twilio SMS route, including "from" and "to" phone numbers, where "from" is your virtual Twilio number, and "to" is the number of the phone that receives the alerts.
 We will not be using placeholders for these numbers, but will use a placeholder for the message, so set the message field to `[.body.customMessage]`.

-2. Under "Notefiles", leave the default of "All Notefiles", from "Include These Notefiles".
+2. Under the "Filters" section, set "Notefiles" to "All Notefiles" (the default value.)

 3. Under "Data", select "JSONata Expression" and copy and paste the contents of [jsonata/route.jsonata](jsonata/route.jsonata) into the text field "Insert your JSONata expression here".